arlac77/repository-provider/README.md

 ### entry

-Lookup entries form the head of the default branch [Branch#entry](Branch#entry)
+Lookup entries form the head of the default branch.
+[Branch#entry](Branch#entry)

 #### Parameters